-The College has sixteen buildings on a tract of thirty-five acres.
+The College has thirteen buildings on a tract of thirty-two acres.
 Five of these buildings are for student dormitory residence, one being reserved for women.
+The College has also temporary buildings on the campus, provided by the Federal Public Housing Authority, which contain family dwelling units.
+These units were provided in an effort to take care of married veteran students and their families.